amnichols93/final_project/README.md

 - First, I used the "compiling" notebook to import all of the 2010-2019 data.
 This notebook no longer needs to be referenced as new data becomes available.
 - Second, I used the "updating" notebook to append the 2020 data, and I continue to update/run this notebook each week.
 - Third, I used the "modeling" notebook to scale and encode the data, and then run the built-in machine learning models.
 These turned out to be relatively inaccurate, so I no longer run this notebook.
+- Fourth, I used the "SQL" notebook to create a relational database between team names and team ID
 - Lastly, I use the "analyzing" notebook to determine weekly predictions and update accuracy figures.
+This notebook reincorporates the SQL database tables.

 Directory Tree:
 - The folders should all be placed on level further away from the jupyter notebooks in a folder called "Resources"